sjmikler/progress-table/README.md

 ## Alternatives

-* Progress bars: great for tracking progress, but they do not provide pretty CLI data display
+* Progress bars: great for tracking progress, but they don't provide ways to display data in clear and compact way
     * `tqdm`
-    * `Keras.utils.Progbar`
+    * `keras.utils.Progbar`

-* Libraries displaying data: great for presenting data, but they lack the tracking progress element
+* Libraries displaying data: great for presenting tabular data, but they lack the progress tracking aspect
+    * `rich.table`
     * `tabulate`
     * `texttable`